StarKRE22/Atomic/Docs/Elements/Expressions/AndExpressions.md

 ## 🔍 API Reference

-There are several classes of **AND** expressions, depending on the number of arguments the actions take:
+There are several classes of **AND** expressions, depending on the number of arguments the expressions take:

 - [AndExpression](AndExpression.md) — Non-generic version; works without parameters.
 - [AndExpression&lt;T&gt;](AndExpression%601.md) — Expression that takes one argument.